Granicus/infoblox/README.md

     connection = Infoblox::Connection.new(:username => '', :password => '', :host => '')

 ## Querying
-Once a connection is made, one can use the resource class methods to query records:
+Once a connection is made, one can use the resource class methods to query records.
+You can use the `_max_results` and `_return_fields` parameters for both `find` and `all`.
+See the Infoblox WAPI documentation on how to use these parameters.

+    # Find all networks.
+Note that this is limited to 1000 objects, as per the
+    # Infoblox WAPI documentation.
     Infoblox::Network.all(connection)
     # => [...]

+    # Find the first 7890 hosts
+    Infoblox::Network.all(connection, :_max_results => 7890)

+    # Find hosts that match a regular expression
     Infoblox::Host.find(connection, {"name~" => "demo[0-9]{1,}-web.domain"})
     # => [...]